New England College

 New England College (NEC) is a private liberal arts college in Henniker, New Hampshire.
-As of Fall 2020 New England College's enrollment was 4,327 students (1,776 undergraduate and 2,551 graduate).
-The college is regionally accredited by the New England Commission of Higher Education.
+It is accredited by the New England Commission of Higher Education.
+As of fall 2020, the college enrolled 4,327 students (1,776 undergraduate and 2,551 graduate).

 History

 Founded in 1946, New England College was established to serve the needs of servicemen and women attending college on the G.I.
 Bill after World War II.
 In 1970, the college purchased the Tortington Park School for Girls in Arundel, in the English county of West Sussex.
 For a time, the school functioned as an extension campus for NEC students wishing to study abroad; at one point, the college even changed its logo to incorporate the flags of both countries.
 However, the Arundel campus closed in 1998.
-For many years, the Theatre Department sent a group of students over to the British campus during the January term and spring term to prepare three shows for touring in England, Scotland, Wales, and sometimes elsewhere in Europe.
-This was a model program that combined study abroad with practical theatre experience.
+In 2023, New England College closed the Manchester campus and moved all remaining students to the main campus in Henniker.